stucchio/Homepage/content/are_gays_or_guns_more_dangerous.md

 (Note to travellers: Indian condoms suck.
 Bring your own.)

 With all the discussion about Orlando, and politicians arguing about whether the problem is guns or Islam, I've become curious.
-Is it possible that gay sex is the 800 pound gorilla in the room?
+Is it possible that gay sex is the elephant in the room?

 Lets crunch some numbers and find out.